UCLATALL/supernova/README.md

 # supernova

-The goal of `supernova` is to provide ANOVA tables in the format used by Judd, McClelland, and Ryan (2017, ISBN:978-1138819832) in their introductory textbook, *Data Analysis: A Model Comparison Approach to Regression, ANOVA, and Beyond* [(book website)](http://www.dataanalysisbook.com/index.html).
+The goal of `supernova` is to create ANOVA tables in the format used by Judd, McClelland, and Ryan (2017, ISBN:978-1138819832) in their introductory textbook, *Data Analysis: A Model Comparison Approach to Regression, ANOVA, and Beyond* [(book website)](http://www.dataanalysisbook.com/index.html).
-These tables include proportional reduction in error, a useful measure for teaching the underlying concepts of ANOVA and regression, and formatting to improve ease the transition between the book and R.
+These tables include proportional reduction in error, a useful measure for teaching the underlying concepts of ANOVA and regression, and formatting to ease the transition between the book and R.

 Additionally, `supernova` provides some useful functions for extracting estimates from a linear model: `b0()`, `b1()`, `fVal()`, `PRE()`.
 These are especially